Formula One regulations: Scoring

 For scoring systems prior to 2025, refer to the List of Formula One World Championship points scoring systems.
 Drivers finishing lower than tenth place receive no points.

 From 2010 until the end of 2021 championship, if the race had to be abandoned for any reason before 75% of the planned distance (but after a minimum of two completed laps), then the points awarded were halved: 12.5, 9, 7.5, 6, 5, 4, 3, 2, 1, 0.5.
 The rules regarding the awarding of points were reviewed by FIA, teams and Formula One following criticism after the 2021 Belgian Grand Prix, during which the race was red flagged on lap 3 after two laps behind the safety car, with no laps having been completed under green flag conditions at racing speed, before the race was abandoned prematurely, with the race result—a win for Max Verstappen—being taken after the first lap.
-More than two laps were considered by the FIA to have been completed by leader because the leader Verstappen had crossed the control line three times before the race was abandoned.
+More than two laps were considered by the FIA to have been completed by the leader because the leader Verstappen had crossed the control line three times before the race was abandoned.

 Following this, the point allocation for suspended races was changed for the 2022 season.
 The points awarded follow a gradual scale system as follows: